 Between the months of March and October, ticks are found around Vienna wreaking havoc on the health of local residents and pets alike.
 These parasites are commonly linked and attributed with the spread of serious illnesses like Lyme disease, tularemia, Rocky Mountain spotted fever, and more.
 They make their way to your Vienna property either latched onto your pets, rodents, wildlife, or even your personal belongings.
 Once a tick problem has developed, it can easily turn into an infestation in a short period of time if the tick has everything they need.
 The key ingredient that ticks require in their recipe for survival is a warm-blooded host to feed off of.
 Usually, this is Fluffy or Fido, but they’ll settle for the squirrels around your property if they need to.
 Very commonly, ticks get brought inside the home because of pets and individuals who have spent time in parks or wooded areas; however, if your foundation has cracks or there’s a rodent infestation on your property, ticks can easily enter your home this way.
 With so many ways for ticks to become a serious problem in your home, professional tick control is the only answer.
 At Miche Pest Control, we provide well-rounded services that utilize yard fogging on a regular basis during peak season as well as larvicide.
 When combined, the result is a tick-free environment that you can trust.
 To learn more about how your home can benefit from seasonal tick control, contact us today.

-As a suburb of Washington DC, Vienna is a part of both the Washington Metropolitan Area and the larger Baltimore-Washington Metropolitan Area.
+According to the United States Census Bureau, the town has a total area of 4.4 square miles, all of it land.
+As a suburb of Washington D.C., Vienna is a part of both the Washington metropolitan area and the larger Washington–Baltimore combined statistical area.
 It is bordered on all sides by other Washington suburbs, including: Wolf Trap to the north, Tysons Corner to the northeast, Dunn Loring to the east, Merrifield to the south, and Oakton to the west.
 These communities are unincorporated, and portions of them lie in ZIP codes with Vienna postal addresses despite lying outside the town's borders.

 Interstate 66 is the main highway serving Vienna.
 Access is provided via Exit 62 and Virginia State Route 243.
 In addition, Virginia State Route 123 runs through downtown Vienna.
 The W&OD Trail crosses through downtown Vienna.
 Several parks are located near the town, including Meadowlark Botanical Gardens and Wolf Trap National Park for the Performing Arts.
 The town green and Jammin' Java coffeehouse and music club serve as areas for theatre and musical performances.